It’s the agonizing case of the little cross that could.

 The ACLU, or American Civil Liberties Union, succeeded in obtaining a ruling in the Ninth Circuit Court of Appeals holding that the familiar icon topping Sunrise Rock violated the doctrine of separation of church and state.
 The U.S. Supreme Court has agreed to hear the case, Ken Salazar v.
 Frank Buono.

-Fallen Marine comrades have memorial plagues placed at the site of another cross long under assault by the ACLU - the cross at Mt.
+Fallen Marine comrades have memorial plaques placed at the site of another cross long under assault by the ACLU -- the cross at Mt.
 Soledad Veterans Memorial.
 Should the Supreme Court affirm the Ninth Circuit’s ruling re the Sunrise Rock cross, the cross site at Mt.
 Soledad, which has been the subject of much litigation over the past twenty years, will be newly threatened as well.

 The heroes whose memorial plaques are under assault include: Vietnam prisoner of war Rear Admiral Jeremiah Denton, USN (Ret.) and Marine Majors Michael D. Martino and Gerald Bloomfield, III, both of whom were killed in combat in Iraq on November 2, 2005.

 In the Law Center brief, the Justices are reminded by the attorney-authors of words already spoken in past opinions by the Supreme Court:

 “It has never been thought either possible or desirable to enforce a regime of total separation.
 Nor does the Constitution require complete separation of church and state; it affirmatively mandates accommodation, not merely tolerance, of all religions, and forbids hostility toward any.”